 This isn’t to say that I don’t also hope they’ll have rich relationships with their siblings, a strong work ethic, and good manners, too!
 But if I’m ranking priorities, prayer is of higher importance to me than “please and thank you!”
 On my optimistic days, I like to think that all these hopes might be achievable.

-There are so many ways that we can teach our children how to pray, from taking them to Mass, where they learn to pray in community, to attending Eucharistic adoration, where they pray through presence with Jesus, to helping them know that they can talk to God like they would a friend, anytime, in the quiet of their own hearts.
+There are so many ways that we can teach our children how to pray, from taking them to Mass, where they learn to pray in community, to attending Eucharistic adoration where they pray in the presence of Jesus in the Holy Eucharist, to helping them know that they can talk to God like they would a friend, anytime, in the quiet of their own hearts.

 One of the biggest ways that my husband and I teach our children how to pray and maintain a prayer routine is by integrating prayer into our family’s day-to-day life.
 Here are four actions we take to do that:

 Saying a prayer as we gather around the table to enjoy a meal is a natural and easy way to help our family pray together.
 It is right to give thanks to God for the nourishment that sustains us and let’s face it, there’s nothing like the promise of food for hungry tummies to inspire focused attention.
-We pray, then we eat, so everyone better quiet down for that prayer!
+We don't eat until we've prayed, so everyone better quiet down for that prayer!

 My family usually prays the typical Grace Before Meals, though sometimes we switch it up by adding a short Scripture reading or reflection (especially during seasons like Advent and Lent), or lighting a Saint candle and invoking their prayers.

 2. Decorate Your Home With “Reminders” To Pray